 \section{Conclusions}

 A new framework for the phenomenological and experimental studies of central exclusive processes in the scope of hadron-hadron colliders is presented.
-This tool allows both the communities to develop and parameterise any photon- or colour singlet-induced process in terms of simple and highly configurable building blocks.
+This tool allows both the communities to develop and parameterize any photon- or color singlet-induced process in terms of simple and highly configurable building blocks.

-Some of these blocks, as for instance the large collection of structure functions modellings, may also be included individually in any external user library.
+Some of these blocks, as for instance the large collection of structure functions modelings, may also be included individually in any external user library.

 Furthermore, both the C++ and FORTRAN interfaces to processes definition also allows a large fraction of model builders to take part to the development and the study of additional final states, leaving all technicalities of integration, events generation, and external libraries interfacing to be covered by this code.